GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 # MFE tutorial: Extra Tool to help analyze pK.out

-In this tutorial, we use the results of a pKa calculation to perform a more detailed analysis of a specific residue, AspA170, in Photosystem II from pea plants ([PDB ID: 5XNL](https://www.rcsb.org/structure/5XNL)).
-The goal is to move beyond raw pKa values and examine the energetic factors that determine the protonation state of this residue.
+In this tutorial, we use the results of a pKa calculation to perform a more detailed analysis of a specific residue, GLUA35, in Lysozyme. ([PDB ID: 4LZT](https://www.rcsb.org/structure/4LZT)).
+The goal is to move beyond raw pKa values and examine the energetic factors that determine the protonation state of this residue and how the pkA shifts according to the environment inside the protien.

 {: .important }
 > **It is absolutley neccesary** that you run a [pKa calcualtion](https://gunnerlab.github.io/mcce4_tutorial/docs/tests/ex2/) to obtain the neccesary files to be able to use this tool.

-## Background

-Photosystem II is a large protein supercomplex that initiates the photosynthetic electron transport chain in oxygenic photosynthetic organisms, including cyanobacteria and higher plants such as pea and spinach.
-At the core of this complex lies the oxygen-evolving complex (OEC), a metal cluster responsible for catalyzing the oxidation of water to molecular oxygen.

-The OEC carries a high positive charge and therefore requires stabilization through coordination by negatively charged amino acid residues.
-In this tutorial, we use the MFE program to evaluate whether one such ligating residue, AspA170, energetically favors the negatively ionized state, thereby assessing its contribution to the stability of the metal center.

 ## What does MFE do?

 MFE (mean field energy) calculates the mean field ionization energy on an ionizable residue at a specific pH/eH.
-MFE provides the energy interctions of ionized residues and its neighbors.
+MFE provides the energy interctions of ionized residues and its neighbors and explains the pKa from solvation shift from solution to the the enviroment inside the protein.

 ## Files needed
 Files needed to run this tool is **fort.38, head3.lst, pK.out, and sum_crg.out**.

 ## Usage

 If you have succesfully installed the  [MCCE-Tools](https://github.com/GunnerLab/MCCE4-Tools) you should be able to call the tool from any directory.
+To use the program correctly you can look up the name of the residue of interest in the **sum_charge.out**

 ```
- mfe.py -p 7 -c 0.05 ASP-A0170_
+ mfe.py -p 7 -c 0.05 GLU-A0035_

 ```